department-of-veterans-affairs/vets-website/src/applications/check-in/README.md

 ## How it works
 Check-in allows veterans to check into an appointment on the day of their appointment while physically at a VA clinic.
 The veteran texts `check-in` to `VEText` and gets returned a short-url that re-directs to the check-in application with a unique UUID for the appointment.

-Pre-check-in allows veterans to pre-check into an appointment days ahead of the appointment.
+Pre-check-in allows veterans to pre-check into an appointment between 1 -7 days ahead of the appointment.
 This usually happens when the veteran is not at a VA clinic.
 The vet will receive a text from `VEText` with a short-url that re-directs to the pre-check-in application with a unique UUID for the appointment.